 How this reflects in the web interface:

-- You don't need to have the Groups created in advance.
+- You do not need to have the Groups created in advance.
 We will perform that automatically.
 When a user tries to log in, the Group attribute will be sent back to us every time with the rest of the SAML data.

 - The web interface will then map these Groups with the Teams in our system.
 If a certain Group is not on the Teams list, we will create it with the same Group Name as defined on your Identity Provider.